Chateau Musar, Rose, Wine of Lebanon, Bekaa Valley, Lebanon, 2014

-This wine: Lot No. 4.288.01-04, vineyards ~1300m altitude, organic farming, a blend of obaideh (probably a local clone of chardonnay ), merwah (probably a local clone of semillon ) and a small amount of cinsault; ambient yeasts, fermented and aged in French oak barrels for 9 months; bare minimum use of sulphur in the winery, bottled unfined and unfiltered; coated natural cork closure, 12% abv, Hard to Find Wines, £19 (08/17)
+This wine: lot No. L5.225-01-01-C, vineyards are at ~1300m altitude, organic farming; a blend of obaideh (probably a local clone of chardonnay ), merwah (probably a local clone of semillon ) and a small amount of cinsault; ambient yeasts, fermented and aged in French oak barrels for 9 months; bare minimum use of sulphur in the winery, bottled unfined and unfiltered; coated natural cork closure, 12% abv, Hard to Find Wines, £19 (09/17)

 WSET style tasting note

-Appearance: clear and bright, medium intensity salmon, showing tears.
+Appearance: clear and bright, pale intensity orange, showing tears.

-Palate: dry, medium acidity, medium alcohol, medium (-) body, medium (-) intensity, a low-key grip, with flavours of light red cherry jam, and not much else, save for a touch of low-key oak.
-A medium length with a clean monotone finish and a very low-key grip, with a touch of band-aid on the end.
+Palate: dry, medium (+) acidity, medium alcohol, medium body, medium intensity, a low-key grip, with flavours of red cherry, raspberry, dried apple, dried orange peel, merest hint of oak.
+A medium (+) length with a clean lightly red berried finish with a low-key grip.

 - Robinson, J., et al. Wine Grapes.
 Published by Allen Lane, 2012.